 The Honest Trailers team celebrate the 20th anniversary of action classic Face/Off.
-Unsurprisingly, they poke fun at the ludicrous plot, hilarious performances and Mexican stand-offs.
+Unsurprisingly, they poke fun at the ludicrous plot, hilarious over-acted performances and Mexican stand-offs.

 Credit: Screen Junkies

 A solid action film that takes you back to a time when studios took risks on action films that offered bigger actors, high concept plots and an exploding boat load of physical special effects.

 Face/Off was one of the first films we decided to review it here on Retro Ramble for a number of reasons.